irvingvasquez/vpl/README.md

 ### Installation

 First, download and install [octomap] and [iniparser].
 Modify the CMakeList.txt file to specify your installation addresses or follow the folder hierarchy that I have used.
-See "Full Next Best View Installation".
+See "Full VPL Installation".

-### Full Next Best View installation
+### Full VPL installation

-we recommend the following folder hierarchy:
+we recommend that VPL will be installed in the same folder that the required libraries:

-- ViewPlanning
 - octomap-devel
-    - partialmodel
 - iniparser
+- VPL

-To compile the library move to the partial model top folder and run:
+To compile the library move to the VPL top folder and run:

 ```sh
 cd partialmodel